lawalker4/date-night-for-bootcampers/README.md

 Project 1 (Group Project)- This is an application that can have the clients pick a restaurant, directions and events in the area.

-Purpose of application:
+# Purpose of application:

-The user can access the website to look up a great date for the area.
+The user can access the website to look up a great brewery for the area.
-This website will allow them to find a restaurant and event in the area, let them know what the weather is to pick the perfect date spot and how to get there!
+This website will allow them to find a brewery and location, pick the perfect date spot and how to get there!
 Our users will love this website and the features they will have at their fingertips.

-The user will enter a specific venue/category and time and receive information about their chosen input.

-Technology used:
+# Technology used:

 APIs used: FreeGeoIpAPI, Open Brewery DB, TheZipCodes, CSS used: Foundation

+# Deployment

+Deployment link:

+To run locally:
+ 1. Clone down this repo

+# Features

+ 1. Enter in your zip code
+ 2. The user will be presented with options of local breweries in the area.
+ 3. The user will be able to save their results to their local storage.

 # Authors
 Jefferson, Daniel and Ashley